 Work with a parent to think about their strengths so they feel empowered and optimistic.
 When having these conversations with them:

-- use the Three Houses and Future House tools
+- use the The Three Houses Tool and The Future House tool

 - talk about how they are already taking care of themselves or their children